-As provided above, the approval of the City's applications to enforce its local energy efficiency
+As provided above, the approval of the Town's application to enforce its local energy efficiency

-Ordinance no. 2052 is not subject to CEQA because the CEC's findings are ministerial and do not meet the definition of a "project" as it is not an activity that has the potential for resulting in either a direct physical change in the environment, or a reasonably foreseeable indirect physical change in the environment, and even if it was a project, it is exempt from CEQA pursuant to the Common-Sense Exemption (Cal.
-Code Regs., tit.
-14, 15061(b)(3)) because it can be seen with certainty that there is no possibility that the activity will have a significant effect on the environment.
+Ordinance No. 1048 is not subject to CEQA because the CEC's findings do not meet the definition of a "project" as it is not an activity that has the potential for resulting in either a direct physical change in the environment or a reasonably foreseeable indirect physical change in the environment.
+Even if it is a project, it is exempt from CEQA pursuant to the Ministerial Exemption (CCR, Title 14, section 15268), as the CEC's actions are limited to making two nondiscretionary findings, and the Common-Sense Exemption (CCR, Title 14, section 15061(b)(3)) because it can be seen with certainty that there is no possibility that the activity will have a significant effect on the environment.